provinzio/AmiiBomb-uino/README.md

  - **Amiibo Keys**

 You probably already have them if you know a little how Amiibo cloning works.
-If not, a little helper is here in AmiiBomb.
 Due to Copyright reason, we can't distribute them, but there is many place to found them.
 AmiiBomb send you to the right website, you just have to highlight the keys chars and copy them to your Clipboard, AmiiBomb check if the valid keys was inside, and ask you if you want to save them.
 If you have already them, you just have to select the keys file.

  - **AmiiBombuino Firmware**